So... you might want to do research with us?

 self-skepticism.
 One can find out a lot with those tools.
 But with

-respect to classes, consider those of interest to you on the BE SSB
+respect to classes, consider those of interest to you from the BE

-by Rob Phillips, Michael Elowitz, Niles Pierce, Shuki Bruck, or
+by Rob Phillips, Michael Elowitz, Niles Pierce, Lulu Qian, Shuki Bruck, or

 Richard Murray.
 And of course, my courses!